- Discover RTU

-History of RTU dates back almost 155 years.
+History of RTU dates back more than 155 years.
 The establishment of RTU, then Riga Polytechnicum (later – Riga Polytechnic Institute), was closely connected with the economic and political changes in Europe in the middle of the 19th century: rapid development of manufacturing and railway transport, erection of bridges and other engineering constructions.
 Riga was rapidly transforming itself into a developed industrial centre.
 The main task of the school was to educate and train technical intelligentsia who would be capable of working with new manufacturing equipment and proposing new ideas for new achievements.

 After taking into account recommendations made by numerous representatives from German universities, a decision was made to support the establishment of a private polytechnic higher school in Riga.
 It was the first higher education establishment in the current territory of Latvia, then part of the Russian Empire.

 A permission from the Russian Tsar Alexander II to establish a higher school was received in May 1861, and on 14 October 1862, the first students enrolled in preparatory course and commenced their studies.
 This day is celebrated as RTU's birthday.